wp-plugins/dotmailer-sign-up-widget/readme.txt

 4. Reordering address books
 5. Adding the form to your website
 6. Click on screen options
-7. Select  'Enable accessibility mode'.Add' links will appear on inactive widgets and 'Edit' links will appear on active ones
+7. Select  'Enable accessibility mode'.
+'Add' links will appear on inactive widgets and 'Edit' links will appear on active ones

 == Changelog ==